tomeichlersmith/ldmx-dimuon/outside-ldmx-sw/README.md

 just xsec-calc -h # run xsec-calc (prints help) just simulate -h # run simulation (prints help)
 ```
+The [ana](ana) subdirectory contains a Python module which can be used to load the run parameters
+and events into memory for use with `awkward` arrays.
+It uses `uproot` to do this loading from a
+ROOT file.

 ## References
 - [Dimuon production by laser-wakefield accelerated electrons](https://journals.aps.org/prab/pdf/10.1103/PhysRevSTAB.12.111301)